rexdivakar/Machine-Learning/README.md

-## Welcome to GitHub Pages
+## Welcome to My Github Repo on Machine Learning using Python

-This is my machine learning repo for practicing ml on python so kindly check it out and do correct me when i go wrong [editor on GitHub](https://github.com/rexdivakar/Machine-Learning/edit/master/README.md) ....

-Enjoy Your Stay....